gvwilson/sensibleadventures/wrestler/wrestler.md

 He pulls the hood of his parka over his long dark hair and leaves without a backward glance.

-"Stupid sealfuckers."
+"Stupid sealfuckers,"
-The trader does not sound angry.
+the trader says without rancor after he is gone.
 "I miss proper haggling."

-Luft pulls his own hood back.
+Luft rubs his hands together.
+Even with woolen gloves under his mitts, his fingers have gone cold.
 "I take it you don't like our round-faced friends?"

-The trader takes in his crumpled nose, the beaded braids in his red beard, and the sword belted around the poorly-stitched parka that is two sizes too large for his small frame.
+The trader takes in his crumpled nose, the beaded braids in his red beard, and the sword belted around the parka that is a size too large for his small frame.
 *A good luck charm,*
 she thinks,
 *If he buys anything, it'll be charm.*